 Why should you read this book mental models

-My first startup had a simple business model: put up free software on the web, wait for people to download it and then charge whenever someone wanted to customization it.
+My first startup had a simple business model: put up free software on the web, wait for people to download it and then charge whenever someone wanted to customize it.
 I only had a few customers and I still remember the total revenue I earned by doing this: $100.

 It wasn’t much but all of it was profit.
 After all, I was a 14-year-old living rent-free with parents (who also paid for the computer and the Internet connection).